zeiss-microscopy/OAD/Machine_Learning/README.md

   - The tool aims for the non-expert by providing an **“easy-to-use” interface**.
   - The focus is to provide a **clean and simple workflow** to label the images and train a model.
-  - Label your datasets using clean and simple UI in ZEN or by using [APEER-Annotate]
+  - Label your datasets using clean and simple UI in ZEN or by using [arivis AI]

 <p><img src="../Machine_Learning/images/APEER_annotation_auto_background.gif" title="Partial Annotation on APEER" width="800"></p>

 - **Integration into Measurement and Processing Framework**

   - As segmentation is only the required first step for subsequent measurements the **integration into the actual measurement tools** is key.
-  - Deep Learning models for semantic segmentation trainedAny Intellesis model can be **directly used inside Image Analysis workflows** as a segmentation method Deep Learning or RandomForrest)
+  - Deep Learning models for semantic segmentation trainedAny Intellesis model can be **directly used inside Image Analysis workflows** as a segmentation method Deep Learning or RandomForrest
-  - Vision4D allows to import Deep Learning models
+  - [arivis Pro] allows to import Deep Learning models

 - **Open Platform - Import your own trained models**